 Bitcoin is wildly confusing.
 And here’s the bad news: the fact you’re reading this now means you’re late to the game, and it’s going to be tough to turn a profit in Bitcoin mining.
 Nevertheless, if you want to try your hand at mining bitcoins, here we present the beginner's guide to generating bitcoins.
-Also see: How to make money from your hobby.

 If you're finding yourself baffled as to what we're talking about, please let us explain.

 Want to know how Bitcoin is taxed?
 Check out our article here.

 Bitcoin is a digital currency that operates independently of a central bank.
 Encryption is used to regulate both the generation of Bitcoin units and the transfer of the currency.